Skip to main content

 Effective rates

-The slight upward trend is a consequence of the continued growth in the average effective rate supported by household gross income.
-In 2019 it stood at 12.8%, still without reaching its maximum (13%), also in 2014.
-The growth in the rate (0.7%) was produced by the increase in income that is not subject to withholding or payment on account; In fact, if the annual declaration is not included, the rate decreased by 0.2%.
-This fall is consistent with the greater growth in pensions (with a low average withholding rate) and with the limited increase in the effective wage rate (0.1% in 2019 compared to 1.1% in 2018), despite of salary increases.
-In this last case, the almost zero growth had to do with two factors: On the one hand, in the first half of the year there was still an impact of the reduction in withholdings on the lowest salaries (through the expansion of the reduction for work income approved in the 2018 Budget, a measure that particularly affected the SMEs), and, on the other, the greater growth of these salaries (linked to the increase in the minimum wage) which also have zero or very small withholdings.
-These same two elements (reduction and greater increase in the lowest pensions) serve to explain that the effective pension rate grew by only 1.6% (1.5% in 2018) compared to increases of around 3 % that occurred in years with pension revaluation close to zero and regulatory stability.
+The slight upward trend is a consequence of the continued growth in the average effective rate borne by gross household income.
+In 2019, it stood at 12.8%, still not reaching its maximum (13%), also in 2014.
+The rate growth (0.7%) was due to the increase in income that is not subject to withholding or payment on account; In fact, if the annual declaration is not included, the rate decreased by 0.2%.
+This fall is consistent with the higher growth in pensions (with a low average withholding rate) and with the low increase in the effective rate on wages (0.1% in 2019 compared to 1.1% in 2018), despite the wage increases.
+In this last case, the almost zero growth had to do with two factors: On the one hand, in the first half of the year there was still an impact from the reduction in withholdings on the lowest salaries (through the extension of the reduction for work income approved in the 2018 Budget, a measure that particularly affected SMEs), and, on the other hand, the greater growth of these salaries (linked to the increase in the minimum wage) which also have zero or very small withholdings.
+These two elements (reduction and greater increase in the lowest pensions) explain why the effective pension rate grew by only 1.6% (1.5% in 2018) compared to increases of around 3% that occurred in years with pension revaluations close to zero and regulatory stability.

 In VAT, the only modification in the rates that operated in 2019 was the reduction in the rate from the general to the reduced rate in cinemas, in force since July 2018, without a significant effect on the tax as a whole.
-Thus, the average effective rate was around 15.3%, which is the average since 2016.
+The average effective rate was around 15.3%, which is the average since 2016.